Alternative Sentencing for Florida Convictions

 An offender in community control must have permission to leave his or her residence.
 A community control officer may set a schedule that allows the offender to leave home for work and other necessities.

-It is rare, but some offenders, including sex offenders, are required to wear a monitoring bracelet (or “ankle bracelet”) in community control 2.
+It is rare, but some offenders, including sex offenders, are required to wear a monitoring bracelet (or “ankle bracelet”) in community control.
 This electronic monitoring device keeps authorities apprised of the offender’s whereabouts at all times.
 If the offender leaves his or her home without permission, the offender can be arrested and will probably be incarcerated for the remainder of his or her sentence.

 Most convicted offenders will eventually complete their sentences, so it’s important that they’re prepared to return to their communities.
 Florida conducts or sponsors a number of programs for convicted offenders, including:

-- drug and alcohol rehabilitation, treatment, and counseling
+- Drug and alcohol rehabilitation, treatment, and counseling

-- mental health treatment and counseling
+- Mental health treatment and counseling

-- anger management and behavioral classes
+- Anger management and behavioral classes

-- parenting classes
+- Parenting classes

-- vocational rehabilitation and training
+- Vocational rehabilitation and training

 Most Florida counties also provide some type of “drug court” program that allows first offenders to avoid a conviction if they successfully complete a drug treatment and counseling program.